 The Vanderbilt Master of Marketing program offers a comprehensive curriculum consisting of MBA-level courses, customized immersions and real-world experiences that allow you to tailor the program to your specific career goals.
-In 10 months, you will develop a holistic understanding of this complex field of study through intense course work in all facets of marketing—advertising and promotion, sales, consumer behavior, big data analytics, social media, web-based marketing and more.
-In addition to the broad base of insight gained from the curriculum, you will deepen your knowledge of industries and companies of special interest to you through two immersion experiences.
-You will study alongside MBA students to maximize interaction and learning throughout the program.
+In 10 months, you will develop a holistic understanding of this complex field of study through intense course work in all facets of marketing—advertising and promotion, sales, consumer behavior, big data analytics, social media, digital marketing and more.
+In addition to the broad base of insight gained from the curriculum, you will deepen your knowledge of industries and companies of special interest to you through 2 immersion experiences.

-Degree candidates must successfully complete 31 hours of course work to graduate.
+Degree candidates must successfully complete 31 hours of coursework to graduate.
 The academic calendar at Owen is based on the module (mod) system.
-Each mod consists of seven weeks, and two mods equal one semester.
+Each mod consists of 7 weeks, and 2 mods equal one semester.

 |On Ethical Marketing|